Close up of a pianoforte key bed and strings

 Early Music Ensemble

 The Early Music Ensemble, Austinato, promotes historically informed performances of vocal and instrumental works from the Middle Ages to the Classical Era using both period and modern instruments.
 Originally founded in the 1980s, the Early Music Ensemble was revived in 2006.
-Under the direction of Guido Olivieri, Austinato, has presented to the university and Austin communities several first modern performances of historical works, and has collaborated with international institutions and professional groups.
+Under the direction of Guido Olivieri, and with the new name, “Austinato” has presented to the university and Austin communities several first modern performances of historical works and has collaborated with local and international institutions and professional groups.
+In 2011 the ensemble was the recipient of the first College-Level Ensemble Development grant from Early Music America.

 Join

 Austinato is open to all students, faculty, and staff.
-Audition is required for non-music majors and for some special projects.
+Non-music majors and staff should contact Dr. Guido Olivieri for information about joining.

 Course